Kneelawk/NBTCoder/README.md

     -n, --nbt                         Input file(s) are in nbt format.

+        --nbt-file-pattern=<pattern>  Sets the filename pattern for matching nbt files.
+(This is only useful with file-type autodetection -a).

     -o, --out-file=<output>           Output file or '-' for stdout.
 (Will be a directory if -R is specified).